 Ready to fill this bad boy??

 Easy Cream Cheese Pie Crust -- This easy homemade pie crust is made with both cream cheese and butter, giving it a rich flavor and flaky texture!
 This homemade pie dough recipe is so simple to make, and it is perfect for any baked pie (pumpkin pie, apple pie, cherry pie, etc.)!
 Make this Easy Cream Cheese Pie Crust for Thanksgiving or Christmas!
-Plus, a video down below!
+Plus, a step-by-step video.

 - 1/2 tsp salt

 - 4 oz cream cheese, cold and cubed